Wilhelm Kube: Holocaust

 Kube was actively involved in the Holocaust and governed an area located at the heart of the Pale of Settlement, where there was a particularly high population of Jews.
 He began to distinguish between "German Jews" (German-speaking Jews from Central Europe) versus the "non-German Jews" (mostly Yiddish-speaking Jews from Eastern Europe).
 His less hostile view of German Jews is shown in his behaviour towards those deported to Minsk in late 1941.
 He was particularly incensed by the presence of deportees who were Mischlings or had been decorated for their service in World War I. On at least one instance, he was able to arrange for the transfer of a Jewish decorated World War I veteran to Theresienstadt.
 The man, Karl Loewenstein, survived the war there.
 His interest in these Jews, whom he regarded as belonging "to our cultural milieu," prompted him to file a complaint with the Reich Security Main Office and Heydrich, in which he stated that "during the evacuation of Jews from the Reich, the guidelines on who was to be evacuated had not been properly observed" and he attached a list of names.
 During the 2 March 1942 massacre, Kube withheld German Jews from a mass shooting, which was conducted in Minsk under the supervision of Sturmbannführer Eduard Strauch, at which 3,412 Jews were killed.
-This unprecedented act that provoked a formal complaint from the SS, according to which "Generalkommissar Kube appears to have promised to the German Jews, who before my time were delivered to the ghetto five thousand strong, that life and health would remain theirs".
+This unprecedented act provoked a formal complaint from the SS, according to which "Generalkommissar Kube appears to have promised to the German Jews, who before my time were delivered to the ghetto five thousand strong, that life and health would remain theirs".
 Kube told Strauch that his methods were "unworthy of a German person and a Germany of Kant and Goethe".
 Strauch wrote a letter to Erich von dem Bach recommending Kube's dismissal, accusing him of being unable to differentiate between a German and a German Jew, his open appreciation for the ethnically Jewish composers Jacques Offenbach and Felix Mendelssohn, warning the Minsk Judenrat about an upcoming "resettlement", and calling a policeman a "pig" for shooting a Jew.
 Heydrich flew to Minsk to deliver Kube a reprimand, after which he felt compelled to comply with extermination actions.
 On 31 July, he wrote to his friend, the Reichskommissar for the Ostland, Hinrich Lohse, in Riga: